mbingenheimer/buddhist_studies_glossaries/README.md

 * "DILA_persAuthority20XX-XX.dict.xdxf.zip": Dictionary version of the Dharma Drum [Buddhist Person Name Authority](http://authority.dila.edu.tw/person/).
 Contains information on c.42,000 East Asian and some Indian Buddhists (in Chinese).
 I update this occasionally as the database evolves.

-* Malalasekera's Dictionary of Pāli Proper Names.
+* "dppn.xdxf": Malalasekera's Dictionary of Pāli Proper Names.
 Entries on c.
-1,300 person and place names from Pāli sources.
+1,360 person and place names from Pāli sources.
 First published in 1938, this was created from data retrieved March 2020 from the [SuttaCentral repository](https://github.com/suttacentral/sc-data/tree/master/dictionaries/en).
 The file distributed by SuttaCentral added information by geo-referencing places, and classes (person, place, thing).

 * A large number of Sanskrit dictionaries in XDXF have been produced by [GRETIL](http://gretil.sub.uni-goettingen.de/gretil.html#Dictionaries).